Bruno-Cerqueira/menu/README.md

 `docker exec -it <Name of rails container running> rails db:migrate`

+If there is a new migration created, it is needed to update the schema with the next command.

+`docker cp menu-web-1:/menu/app/db/schema.rb ./db/schema.rb`

 3. Update schema locally

 `docker cp <Name of rails container running>:/menu/app/db/schema.rb ./db/schema.rb`